ericremoreynolds/excelpython/docs/tutorials/Addin04.md

 # Writing macros in Python

-In addition to writing user-defined functions, VBA is typically used for defining macros to automate some procedure in Excel.
+In addition to writing user-defined functions, VBA is typically used for defining macros to automate Excel.

 * Add the following code to `Book1.py` from the previous tutorial.